-If you’re wondering how hard is nursing school compared to medical school, consider this: Neither is easy.
+If you’re wondering how hard nursing school is compared to medical school, know that neither is easy.
 Both are in the health care field, and both have high levels of personal responsibility.
 Nursing school takes less time to complete, but it's known for its rigorous curriculum.
-The good news is that you can use strategies to increase your odds of successfully graduating from nursing school and coping with your busy daily schedule.

 Your professors and peers will be invaluable assets throughout your time in nursing school.
 Getting to know your instructors can open the door to gaining insight into their experiences.
 They may also mentor you, give you advice for taking exams, suggest clubs that might be good for you to join, write you letters of recommendation in the future, and be a resource for internships.

 Consider joining or starting a study group, which will connect you with other students and help deepen your understanding of different perspectives and issues or subjects you’re struggling with.
 Your institution may also have resources like Academic Success Centers, which often offer tutoring, workshops, and other resources.